 By Jim Lane | Point of View

-Editor’s note: Mr. Lane is the former mayor of Scottsdale and community advocate.
+Editor’s note: Mr. Lane is former mayor of the city of Scottsdale City Council